leonardnzekwe/alx-system_engineering-devops/README.md

 # About Repo
-This is my AlX Software Engineering Project Repository For Developmet Operations
+This is my AlX Software Engineering DevOps Repo

 ## Repo Contents
 - Shell, basics